lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The main differences with the previous step (minimize) are the timestep of 1 fs instead of 0.5 fs, the thermostat that imposes a temperature of 300 K, for which the fluid is expected to behave as a liquid, and the two thermostats are used instead of one: one for the fluid, one for the solid (the use of *fix_modify* ensures that the right temperature is used by the temp/berenden).
+    Here a timestep of 1 fs is used instead of 0.5 fs previously.
+    Two thermostats are used, one for the fluid (*myber1*) and one for the solid (*myber2*).
+The use of *fix_modify* toguether with *compute* ensures that the right temperature value is used by the thermostats.

 ..  container:: justify

-    Run the input script.
-Note, I am running on 4 CPU cores using:
+    Run the *input.lammps* file using LAMMPS.
+You can speed-up the calculation by using multiple CPU cores:

-..  code-block:: bw
+..  code-block:: bash

     mpirun -np 4 lmp -in input.lammps

 ..  container:: justify

-    To complete the 20000 steps (20 ps), it takes about 6 minutes.
-The duration may differ on your computer.

-    The distance between the two walls
-    reduces until it reaches an equilibrium value (see the data printed by *fix myat1*):
+    The distance :math:`\delta_z` between the two walls reduces until it reaches an equilibrium value.
+One can have a look at the data printed by *fix myat1*:

 .. figure:: ../figures/level2/nanosheared-electrolyte/equilibration-light.png
     :alt: Plot showing the distance between the walls as a function of time.